Pppp1116/content-license-policy/README.md

 Other users receive only the **non-commercial rights** described in this Policy.
 Member Content is **not** automatically free for others to monetize.

+**Moral rights notice (where applicable):** Nothing in this Policy is intended to waive or limit any moral rights that cannot be waived under applicable law.
+Where moral rights apply, you agree not to assert them in a way that would prevent the Owner from exercising the license granted above to the maximum extent permitted by law.

 ### 9.3.
 Member Content Responsibility and Moderation

 1. Each Member is solely responsible for their own Member Content.
 The Owner does not generally pre-screen Member Content and does not endorse, approve, or guarantee the accuracy, safety, or legality of any Member Content.